 WA Clinical Oncology Group (WACOG)

-WA Clinical Oncology Group (WACOG) was formed in 1997 to advise the Cancer Council WA on all clinical aspects of cancer.
+- WA Clinical Oncology Group (WACOG) was formed in 1997 to advise the Cancer Council WA on all clinical aspects of cancer.

 WACOG calendar of events

-- WACOG holds education seminars which are open to all health professionals.
-Many of these seminars are run in conjunction with the WA Cancer and Palliative Care Network and the Tumour Collaboratives.
+- Many of seminars are run in conjunction with the WA Cancer and Palliative Care Network and the Tumour Collaboratives.

 Cancer clinical trials

 - They are an essential step in the development of new and better treatments for cancer.
 Many people from all over the world have been involved in clinical trials which have found safer and more effect treatments for many cancers.

 - Cancer Council WA, WACOG and the Department of Health WA support clinical trials of promising new cancer treatments, as there is strong evidence to suggest that patients on a clinical trial do better than those who do not join a trial.
 We are also encouraged by progressive improvements in cancer cure rates that would have not happened without clinical trials.

-- For information for patients on clinical trials, please visit the Cancer clinical trials page.
+- For information for patients on clinical trials, please visit the Cancer clinical trials page